loopbackio/loopback.io/pages/en/contrib/commenting_on_files.md

 If you don't want to allow anyone to commit to your Github branch, don't add the reviewers as collaborators.
 When someone makes an edit, Github will fork the theme.
 The person's edit then will appear as a pull request to your repo.
 You can then choose to merge the change indicated in the pull or not.

 {% include note.html content="When you process pull requests, you have to accept everything or nothing.
 You can't pick and choose which changes you'll merge.
-Therefore you'll probably want to edit the branch you're planning to merge or ask the contributor to make some changes to the fork before processing the pull request." %}
+Therefore you'll probably want to edit the branch you're planning to merge or ask the contributor to make some changes to the fork before processing the pull request.
+" %}

 ## Workflow